harvard-edge/MAVBench/docs/readMes/running.md

 2. execute the .exe

-**For the reckless with no life** (method 2): ollow the insurction provided by Microsoft (https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md).
+**For the reckless with no life** (method 2):
+Follow the instruction provided by Microsoft (https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md).
 Follow the **How to Use Airsim** Section.

-# Runnin Hello World
+# Running Hello World
-- HelloWorld: You can run the hello world with: ./MAVbench_base/src/mav-bench-apps/control_drone/pre_mission_cmds.sh | roslaunch control_drone control_drone.launch.
-What you should see if running this program is the drone navigatin a square around a warehouse
+You can run the hello world with: ./MAVbench_base/src/mav-bench-apps/control_drone/pre_mission_cmds.sh | roslaunch control_drone control_drone.launch.
+Upon this, you shoud see the drone navigating a square around a warehouse, returning to initial coordinates and land.